1. Methodology background

 3. Important points about labour productivity data

 Labour productivity is useful in analysing the relationship between economic growth and labour over a given period.
-In interpreting these statistics, users should keep the following points in mind.
+In interpreting these statistics, users should keep the following in mind.

 Nôl i'r tabl cynnwys